Optical Flares in the Luminous Fast Blue Optical Transient AT2022tsd ("Tasmanian Devil"): Emission

-where $B_{\rm HS,15}$ is the surface magnetic field in units of $10^{15}$ G, and $t_{\rm day}$ is time in days.
-As shown in Figure~\ref{fig:LC-tsd} (the X-ray LC is shown starting at $t_{\rm QN, tr}$), this relation naturally reproduces the observed X-ray luminosity of AT2022tsd.
-It also implies that a significant fraction of the unprocessed spin-down energy is emitted directly as X-rays.
+where $t_{\rm day}$ is time in days.
+This emission escapes preferentially through low-optical-depth gaps (associated with transparent fragments), appearing intermittent and discontinuous.
+As shown in Figure~\ref{fig:LC-tsd}, this relation help reproduce the observed X-ray luminosity of AT2022tsd, implying that a fraction of the spin-down energy is emitted directly as X-rays due to the fragmented nature of the QN ejecta.